 Do not forget: some activities are available only during the warm season.
 If you visit St Petersburg in summer, a boat tour of rivers and channels is a must.
 St Petersburg is often called ‘the Venice of the North’.
 Be sure to visit the famous Lower park of Peterhof.
 This is an extraordinary place that leaves nobody indifferent.
 I have been there so many times!
 And still, each summer I want to go back to this former residence of Russian emperors.

 What is the best way to explore the city?

 St Petersburg is a great place for those who love promenades.
 I adore wandering in the centre of the city with my camera.
 I walk along embankments, cross bridges, enter yards, and sip coffee in tiny coffee shops.

-There is also another option — a city tour on a hop-on/hop off bus.
-Hop-on/hop off buses ‘City Sightseeing’ are special tourist buses.
+There is also another option — a city tour on a hop-on/hop-off bus.
+Hop-on/hop-off buses ‘City Sightseeing’ are special tourist buses.
 These red double-deckers ride across St Petersburg and stop near the most popular city’s landmarks.
 Each passenger has an audio guide.
 You may hop on and hop off the bus whenever you want.
-A one-day ticket costs 2000 Rubles (25 USD).
+A one-day ticket costs 2000 Roubles (25 USD).
 You can always find double-deckers near St Isaac’s Cathedral.
-The buses are painted red so you will easily notice them.
+The buses are painted red, so you will easily notice them.